bryanjknight/groceryspend.io/server/middleware/auth/README.md

 Authentication and Authorization
 ===

-Currently using Auth0; however, AWS Cognito might be an option if we want to abandon Google/Facebook sign-ins
+Currently using Auth0; however, AWS Cognito might be an option, particularly since:
+* They give you 50,000 MAU for free
+* Support Google as a federated identity provider (may need to pay more for this, depending on whether SAML is involved)